Ten minutes after briefing and the swimmers were lined up on Lough Dan’s so-called beach for the group photo seen in the previous part.

 For reference, you have seen me write many times that I am an average range speed swimmer.
 The Sandycove Island Challenge each autumn is a similar distance when including the extra Ice Mile start and finish portions, about 1750 metres when the water is flat.

-I had stopped shivering and was recovered and was out and about for photographs in under an hour, thanks to heat, hot water bottles applied correctly, glucose, rubbing and all the techniques used on a hypothermic person.
+I had stopped shivering and was recovered and was out and about for photographs in under an hour, thanks to heat, hot water bottles applied correctly, glucose, rubbing and all the techniques used on a hypothermic person and the experience of everyone invlolved.
 Core temperature took a while longer to recover, until about the time we were half way home, two and half to three hours after the swim.

 Seven of the nine Ice Milers finished.
 Colm Breathnach and Donal Jacob pulled out at 1200 metres due to not feeling right during the swim.
 You should recall that Colm is already an Ice Miler and a faster and better cold water swimmer than I. Fergal says, and I agree, having done the same myself last year, that for a swimmer such as Colm to pull out during a swim displays self-knowledge, confidence and experience that others should take note of and emulate, and hopefully indicates to others just how seriously this swim should be approached.
 I have great respect for both swimmers for the decision they made on the day.